ayara-core/wallet/README.md

 ## Features

 - Chrome extension wallet
-- Creates a new EOA wallet with Google sign-in (we use web3auth as a signer), this is the owner of the smart contract wallet.
+- Creates a new EOA wallet with Google sign-in (web3auth is used as a signer), which becomes the owner of the smart contract wallet.
-- Create a smart contract wallet account.
+- Facilitates the creation of a smart contract wallet account.
-- Lock LINK in the contract (we call it "universal gas tank").
+- Allows locking of LINK in the contract, referred to as the "universal gas tank".
-- We use CCIP to create a smart contract wallet account in another chain.
+- Utilizes CCIP to create a smart contract wallet account on a different chain and execute a transaction on that chain.

 ## Project Structure